 Problems with your jaw joints and the muscles in your head, face, neck, and shoulders associated with their function are known as temporomandibular disorders or TMD.

 There are many reasons you may have pain in your jaw.
 Sometimes it is temporary, while other times it becomes chronic and begins to affect you on a daily basis.
 A situational TMJ disorder might include a stressful work period during which you excessively grind or clench your teeth, which can cause inflammation in your joint.

 Many other times, TMJ disorders cause chronic pain that can become permanent without treatment.
-This can be caused by several reasons, including arthritis, cartilage recession, a misaligned jaw, or clenching and/or grinding your teeth at night (known as sleep bruxism).
+This can be caused by several reasons, including an unstable bite, arthritis, cartilage recession, a misaligned jaw, or clenching or grinding your teeth at night (known as sleep bruxism).

 Absolutely.
 There are many different ways you can try to ease your pain.
 For example, you can eat soft foods, avoid chewing gum, avoid using your front teeth to bite, avoid opening your mouth more than a couple of inches, and use both sides of your mouth to chew.
 You should also use cold or warm compresses (depending on your type of pain) up to five times a day on your jaw.
 You can also gently massage your jaw to alleviate pressure as needed during your day.

 The length of time to correct your disorder depends on its severity and the type of treatment you end up having for it.
 While you may stop feeling symptoms a few weeks after beginning treatment, it may actually take much longer than that for the underlying cause to heal.
 Make sure to talk to Dr. Greenberg about what you can expect during your specific treatment.